Asthma

 Can PCOS be cured?

 PCOS cannot be completely cured, but it can be managed effectively.
 Many women control their symptoms through lifestyle changes and medication.
 Early diagnosis and proper treatment help prevent long-term complications like diabetes and infertility.
+Your gynaecologist will guide you throughout.

 A typical treatment trip may last 1 to 2 weeks for diagnosis, consultation, and follow-up.
 If fertility treatment or minor surgery (like ovarian drilling) is needed, your stay may be slightly longer, depending on the procedure and recovery.